 Jacob Morse could see the finish line.

-He’d endured four days of rigorous competition against the nation’s best and brightest future attorneys in Waco, Texas, and all that laid before him was his closing argument in the championship round of the Top Gun National Mock Trial Competition.
+He’d endured four days of rigorous competition against the nation’s best and brightest future advocacy attorneys in Waco, Texas, and all that laid before him was his closing argument in the championship round of the Top Gun National Mock Trial Competition.

 But before his grand finale, Morse was sent to his usual break room for one last opportunity to strategize with his coach and co-counsel.
 Only, something was different about the room this time.